Wind-WindKids/winding/samples/sophieandwind/ice.md

 staring at the closed shop.

 He let Sophie in on everything he loved.
-And now, one by one, everything he’d loved felt frozen solid, tearing his heart with ice.
+And now, it felt frozen solid, tearing his heart with ice.

+@image: It is winter in the Bay Area, with green trees.
+The sky is cloudy, stormy.
+Wind standing at a small pedestrian square, full of restaurants and cafes, outside small Gelateria, tucked between a book store and a restaurant. the shop has a sign *closed for winter.*

+@background:
+icy texture, light blue and white, subtle frost patterns.

 --
-anger: page, text
+anger: page, text, small
 --
-On the ride back, he took a passage between tall buildings, riding slowly, not seeing, just going.
-He crossed a road —
-and for some inexplicable reason, one side had a curb.
-The other did not.
+On the ride back, he went between tall buildings, riding slowly, not seeing, just going.
+He crossed a road— one side had a curb, the other did not.

-The front wheel slammed into the curb hard, steel pedals biting into his shins.
-The bike pitched forward;
-he jumped, clearing the handlebars, landing with a jolt.
+The front wheel slammed into the curb hard, he jumped, clearing the handlebars, landing with a jolt.

 His jaw tightened.
 He kicked a nearby bench,
-the solid wood not budging.

 A sudden gust of wind caught a paper cup, sent it tumbling into the air.
-A seagull shrieked above.
+A seagull shrieked far above.

+@image:
+Wind standing next to the bike on the ground, looking angry, at the curb that caused his fall.

 --
 a_cut_though_the_park: page, text
 --
 He cut through the park.
 The air felt heavier.

 Big leaves, brittle from winter, lifted suddenly from the ground, whipping in sharp arcs, snapping against the faces of kids in the playground.

-By evening, the sky cracked open with thunder.
+By evening, a rare storm slammed the city, the sky cracked open with thunder.

-A rare spring storm slammed the city, and a whirlwind tore down a side street.
+@image:
+Wind riding his bike through a park, big leaves swirling in the air around him, dark clouds gathering above,

 @comment: hidden
 No magic is required to explain this sequence:
 - Wind’s “storm” could be perception bias or coincidence.
 - Storm → memory worthy; other angry days without storms → forgotten.

 --
-doomscroll: page, text
+doomscroll: page, image, portrait-oriented
 --
+@text: small
-That night, he lay on his bed, sim screen glowing, scrolling past the weather into news from half a world away.
+That night, he sat on his bed,  screen glowing, scrolling past the weather into news from half a world away.

 A peace negotiation had failed again.
 Drone footage showed a school ablaze.